Residential Projects

 Tebs View Court collapsed on Tuesday, killing a 6-year-old boy.

-As multi-storey buildings in Kenya collapse at an alarming rate, much of the blame continues to be placed on wrongdoing contractors who use shoddy techniques to cut costs and time.
+As multi-storey buildings in Kenya collapse alarmingly, much of the blame continues on wrongdoing contractors who use shoddy techniques to cut costs and time.

-Four other people escaped with injuries and were treated and the Kericho County Referral Hospital.
+Four other people escaped with injuries and were treated at the Kericho County Hospital.

-According to one of the tenants who “escaped death by the grace of God”, Charles Chaglano, a Kericho-based contractor and proprietor of a vernacular radio station was Sunday informed that his building had developed massive cracks that needed to be examined.
+According to one of the tenants who “escaped death by the grace of God”, Charles Chaglano, a Kericho-based contractor and proprietor of a vernacular radio was informed on Sunday that his building had developed massive cracks that needed to be examined.

 “He came to inspect it on Monday.
-Later in the day some construction workers were brought in to carry out some reinforcement.
-This ended up making the cracks to develop further until it collapsed,” she said.
+Later that day, construction workers were brought in to carry out some reinforcement.
+However, this ended up causing the cracks to develop further until it collapsed,” he said.

 The deceased is said to have sneaked back to collect his valuables shortly after he evacuated the building together with other family members.

-“It’s unfortunate that by the time rescuers managed to get to the boy, he had succumbed to the injuries after the walls of the house he was living in collapsed on him,” said Kericho County Police Commander Silas Gichunge, who lead the six-hour search and rescue mission.
+“Unfortunately, by the time rescuers managed to get to the boy, he had succumbed to the injuries after the walls of the house he was living in collapsed on him,” said Kericho County Police Commander Silas Gichunge, who led the six-hour search and rescue mission.

 The landlord made a brief appearance at the site, while the building’s caretaker, who lived in an adjacent wing, is said to have fled the scene shortly after the incident.

-Some of the tenants who spoke to journalists at the site claimed that the building was built on top of a soak pit – allegations that CK could not independently verify.
+Some tenants who spoke to journalists at the site claimed that the building was built on top of a soak pit – allegations that CK could not independently verify.

 Cases of building collapse in Kenya have claimed dozens of innocent Kenyans over the past few years even as authorities threaten to take action against any individual caught flouting building guidelines.